 What Are the Causes of Granule Loss?

-Granule loss isn’t always something to be concerned about, and it’s normal for your shingles to shed some granules on their own over the years.
+Roof granule loss isn’t always something to be concerned about, and it’s normal for your shingles to shed some granules on their own over the years.
 However, it’s also important to understand the causes of premature granule loss so you can determine whether your roof is at risk.

 In other cases, your roof may have had problems with granule loss from the start.
-Defective shingles can have excess granules that shed quickly, or the granules may not have been properly adhered when they were manufactured.
+Defective shingles can have excess granules that shed quickly, or the granules may not have been properly adhered to when they were manufactured.
 Low-quality shingles can also develop bald spots, where inconsistencies in the material makeup of the shingles cause large patches of the roof to shed granules.

-Temperature fluctuations are also to blame for granule loss in asphalt shingles.
+Temperature fluctuations in Colorado Springs are also to blame for granule loss in asphalt shingles.
 The cycle of heating and cooling that causes your shingles to expand and contract can force some granules loose.
 Additionally, the heat from the sun can boil pockets of moisture inside the shingles and create blisters that quickly lose their granules.

 How Can You Detect Problematic Granule Loss?

 When you suddenly experience a large amount of roof granule loss in a short period of time, it’s cause for concern.
 Your gutters and downspouts come in handy for determining if your roof is shedding more granules than it should be.
 Check below your downspouts and inside your gutters; if you find a large collection of granules, you need a professional roof inspection in Colorado Springs.

 Another way to detect problems with shingle granules is to visually inspect your roof.
 Much of the color of your shingles comes from the granules on the top layer.
 Any patches on your roof that look faded or discolored could be missing granules and will require closer inspection.